cslant/blog-runner/README.md

 ╚═════╝ ╚══════╝ ╚═════╝  ╚═════╝     ╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═══╝╚═╝  ╚═══╝╚══════╝╚═╝  ╚═╝
 ```

-This repo is to set up the runner for updating the homepage at https://cslant.com/blog
+This repo is to set up the runner for updating the blog at https://cslant.com/blog

 We can use this runner to update the Blog automatically with CI/CD pipelines.